bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/wait-program-intermediate-event.rst

 Element Details
 ---------------

-This element is one of Axon Ivy facilities to integrate custom-made software, legacy systems, proprietary applications or any other external system through an Axon Ivy Java interface.
+This element is one of |axon-ivy| facilities to integrate custom-made software, legacy systems, proprietary applications or any other external system through an |axon-ivy| Java interface.
 At an Intermediate Event element the process execution is interrupted and waits for an external event to occur.
 Technically spoken the current task will be ended and a new system task is created that waits for the intermediate event.
 If the